GabrielHelm/SWARC_Group_B/arc42/arc42-template-EN.md

 The following section describes aspects of the application that affect multiple components and can, therefore, not be associated with individual modules.

 **Concept 1: Logging**
 All components of the application must log events using the same pattern.
-The production environment is required to log at the level "INFO" and beyond.
+The production environment is required to log at the level "INFO".
 These logs must be managed by a monitoring system and events with serious consequences must notify relevant staff members.

 **Concept 2: Synchronization**
 The application mediates between users (students and staff) and an external information source (the student information system).
 The database is required to be consistent with the information received by the student information system and changes to relevant information received from users (e.g.: personal information change by student) must be relayed to the external system.

 **Concept 3: Privacy and Compliance**
 The application must be compliant with relevant legal obligations, especially concerning privacy.
 This includes the General Data Protection Regulation as well as University bylaws.